Do you perform line editing?

 Yes, email me for more information.

 Who we are

 Shana Murph is a dedicated and experienced professional writer and career editor with over twenty years of experience in the industry.
-Throughout her exceptional career, Shana has worked for a number of major education and Christian book publishers as an editor and project manager, in addition to maintaining a successful freelance career.
+Throughout her exceptional career, Shana has worked for a number of major education publishers as an editor and project manager, in addition to maintaining a successful freelance career.